cloudbees-days/jenkins-x-workshop/workshop.md

 * Do you wish to use GitHub as the pipelines Git server: `Yes`

-### Jenkins Installation
+### Serverless Jenkins X Pipeline with Tekton Installation

-* Select Jenkins Installation Type - select `Static Jenkins Server and Jenkinsfiles`
+* Select Jenkins Installation Type - select `Serverless Jenkins X Pipelines with Tekton`
 * Pick workload build pack - select `Kubernetes Workloads: Automated CI+CD with GitOps Promotion`

-Next, `jx` will attempt to configure Jenkins connectivity.
-This should be done automatically, but sometimes Jenkins is not able to start in time.
-In this instance, you will be asked to login to Jenkins using the admin user.
-The password for the admin user will be displayed in the console - for this workshop it should be `admin`.
-At this point, follow the instructions to add the Jenkins API token.
+Next, `jx` will install Prow and Tekton (among other components).

 * Select the organization where you want to create the environment repository: enter `the GitHub org name you created for  workshop`